populated/csolverlib/README.md

 # What CAPTCHAs are supported?

-Currently only Recap, but more soon
+Currently only Recaptcha V3 and hCaptcha, but more soon

 # Docs?